awortham1/awortham1/README.md

 ### Hi 👋, I'm Andre!

-- IT Cybersecurity Professional based in San Diego, CA
+- Cybersecurity and IT Professional based in San Diego, CA
 - How to reach me: andrewortham@protonmail.com

 ## Cybersecurity Projects: